 SNAP is a federal food-aid program that helps low-income families put food on the table

-(TRENTON) – Two Assembly approved bills sponsored by Assembly Democrats Valerie Vainieri Huttle, Gary Schaer, Gabriela Mosquera, Nancy Pinkin, Elian Pintor Marin, Carmelo Garcia and Cleopatra Tucker to prevent delays and ensure that residents in need who apply for food benefits receive them in a timely manner were advanced Monday by a Senate panel.
+(TRENTON) – A three-bill legislative package sponsored by Assembly Democrats Valerie Vainieri Huttle, Carmelo G. Garcia, Cleopatra Tucker and Gabriela Mosquera to prevent delays and ensure that residents in need who apply for Supplemental Nutrition Assistance Program (SNAP) benefits receive the benefits in a timely manner was released Thursday by an Assembly panel.

 “The number of people in New Jersey relying on SNAP has doubled in the last six years.
-And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days,” said Vainieri Huttle (D-Bergen).
+And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days,” said Vainieri Huttle (D-Bergen), who is sponsoring all three measures.
 “Families that struggle to keep food on the table should not have to wait longer than what is required by federal law.
 These legislative proposals put systems in place to help ensure that low-income families in New Jersey who are eligible for these benefits receive them in a timely manner.”

 “Food is a basic necessity, and yet for many families in New Jersey, putting food on the table on a daily basis can be a real struggle,” said Garcia (D-Hudson).
 “It is crucial that we expedite the application process so those residents who need help can buy the food they need to feed their families.”

 “Nearly one in 10 New Jersey residents is on SNAP and a considerate number of those recipients live in Essex County,” said Tucker (D-Essex).
 “Unless we want families going hungry, counties have to adapt best practices to help speed up the process and get residents the help they need.”